darve/darve/README.md

 I am a full-stack javascript / typescript developer with 15 years experience with building websites, applications and games.

-I am currently enjoying working with Preact on the front end and Express / Mongo / Redis on the back-end.
+I am currently enjoying working with Vite / React / Typescript / PostCSS.

 I am the co-founder and head of technology over at [Symplify](https://www.symplify.co.uk).
 Symplify is a software startup that provides a digital platform for Speech and Language therapists.
 Symplify is a subscription service that empowers therapists with powerful tools and communication-rich therapy activities to augment their therapy sessions.